bharath12b5/mvn-linux/Building-Erlang-on-RHEL7.md

 The [Erlang/OTP 17.4](http://www.erlang.org/download_release/27) can be built on RHEL 7 on IBM z System by following these instructions.

 1. As root, add the RHEL 7 Server Optional repository to the yum repository list.
 This is required to get the IBM Java package.
-See the instructions in [Adding RHEL repositories](https://github.com/linux-on-ibm-z/docs/wiki/Adding-RHEL-Optional-and-Supplementary-Repositories).
+See the instructions in [[Adding RHEL Optional and Supplementary Repositories]].

-2. As root, install IBM JDK to build with the Java interface (jinterface): yum install java-1.7.1-ibm
+2. As root, install IBM JDK to build with the Java interface (jinterface):

+        yum install java-1.7.1-ibm

 3. As root, install all the build-time dependencies: